open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 [example configuration](https://github.com/open-telemetry/opentelemetry-configuration/blob/main/examples/kitchen-sink.yaml)
 for additional configuration options.

+{{% alert title="Note" %}}

-> Note that this configuration does not support emitting logs as there is no
-> support for logs in OpenTelemetry Go SDK at this time.
+Note that this configuration does not support emitting logs as there is no support for logs in OpenTelemetry Go SDK at this time.

+{{% /alert %}}